Shocking Money Lessons From History’s Richest People

 From Rockefeller’s ruthless focus on cost control to Buffett’s long-term patience, the financial lessons of history’s wealthiest people are often surprising and counterintuitive.

-These individuals didn’t just follow the rules of wealth building—they rewrote them, leveraging strategies that made them outliers in their time.
+These people didn’t just follow the rules of wealth building—they rewrote them, leveraging strategies that made them outliers in their time.

 The shocking truth?